Literary-Insights/blog/src/content/blog/An Economist in the Real World_ The art of policymaking in India - Kaushik Basu.txt-1.md

 ---
-title: DEEP SUMMARY - An Economist in the Real World_ The art of policymaking in India - Kaushik Basu
+title: An Economist in the Real World_ The art of policymaking in India - Kaushik Basu
 slug: deep-summary-an-economist-in-the-real-world_-the-art-of-policymaking-in-india-kaushik-basu
 tags:
   - book-summary